mr-mm12/meta_kish/README.md

 ---

 ## 🎯 Project Goals
 - Build a metaverse inspired by Kish Island.
-- Integrate blockchain technology to power a digital economy using **Kish Coin**.
 - Provide players with both entertainment and financial opportunities.

 ---